korjcjeong/ban-notifier/README.md

 # FAQ

-Q: Why do I need to create a secondary server?
+# Q: Why do I need to create a secondary server?
 A: It isn't neccesarry but it is if you want to let the person know that they are unbanned.

-Q: Help!
+# Q: Help!
 The commands aren't working!
 A: Make sure you use the @ of the user.
 If it doesnt show up its most likely because they are banned or left the server.
 If they were banned and you want to use a command on them go to log.txt and find the user id, it should look something like this: [15:32:46.703717] Banned abc123#0669 with user id of <@!733932411934736385> for reason: None.
 Now copy and paste the number in this format <@!{number}> then execute the command.
 Ex. .status <@!733932411934736385>.

-Q: Help!
-A: With what?

 More FAQs will be added as issue arise